smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 Smithy allows recursive shape definitions with the following limitations:

-1. The member of a list, set, or map cannot directly or transitively target its containing shape unless one or more members in the path from the container back to itself targets a structure or union shape.
+1. The member of a list or map cannot directly or transitively target its containing shape unless one or more members in the path from the container back to itself targets a structure or union shape.
 This ensures that shapes that are typically impossible to define in various programming